garth-wells/CUED-3D7-Lab/README.md

 Cambridge users should use their University credentials (CRSid) to log in.

-> Bu sure to use "Copy to Drive" to keep a copy of your notebook.
+> Be sure to use "Copy to Drive" to keep a copy of your notebook.

 ## Author